 More importantly, it’s a time you both dedicate to prioritizing your relationship and creating a safe space where you can be vulnerable, share feedback, and emotionally show up for each other.

-If you’re willing to give relationship check-ins a try, here are a few tips on how to do it successfully.
+If you’re willing to give relationship check-ins a try, here are a few tips on how to do relationship check-ins.

 Have fun!
 Relationship check-ins are a way for you and your partner to connect and appreciate one another, they shouldn’t feel like a chore.
 There’s no reason why you shouldn’t enjoy them — you can even make them part of a date night.

 Do it regularly.
 Consistency is key, here.
 How often you should check in depends on your unique relationship needs.
 The important thing is to make it part of your schedule and check in regularly enough that you don’t neglect each other or let your needs fall by the wayside.
-With Paired, you receive monthly prompts to do a check-in with your partner and answer nine relationship check-in questions.
-Once you’ve both answered the questions you’ll be able to compare answers and see your strength and growth areas and track your progress.
+With Paired, you receive monthly relationship check-ins with your partner and answer nine relationship check-in questions.
+Once you’ve both answered the questions, you’ll be able to compare answers, see your strength and growth areas, and track your progress.

 You might find that sometimes the check-in goes by quickly are you’re both on the same page, while other times you’ll have an issue to work through.
 That’s ok!
 Relationships aren’t always linear — and neither are people, for that matter — so you mind find some check-ins require a bit more time and effort.

-Download the Paired app for monthly relationship check-in questions, couple exercises, and relationship advice from world-renowned therapists.
+Download the Paired app for monthly relationship check-ins, couple exercises, and relationship advice from world-renowned therapists.